michal-h21/make4ht/README.md

     -c,--config (default xhtml) Custom config file
     -d,--output-dir (default "")  Output directory
     -l,--lua  Use lualatex for document compilation
-    -s,--shell-escape Enables running external programs from LaTeX -u,--utf8  For output documents in utf8 encoding -x,--xetex Use xelatex for document compilation
+    -m,--mode (default default) Switch which can be used in the makefile -s,--shell-escape Enables running external programs from LaTeX -u,--utf8  For output documents in utf8 encoding -x,--xetex Use xelatex for document compilation